emmpew/mass_lesion_classification/README.md

-# Mass Lession Classification — Predicting whether a mammogram mass is benign or malignant
+# Mass Lesion Classification — Predicting whether a mammogram mass is benign or malignant

 The project will focus on mammography which is considered the most effective method for detecting breast cancer.
 The problem is that the low positive predictive value of breast biopsy resulting from mammogram interpretation leads to approximately